md-redwan-hossain/bd-geographical-data-api/README.md

 ## Environment variable

-- You can create `secrets.json` in the parent directory (where `Program.cs` is located) and add any valid json value there. `Program.cs` is already configured to read from `secrets.json`
+- To store sensitive data in environment variable fashion, you can create `secrets.json` in the parent directory (where `Program.cs` is located) and add any valid json value there.
+- To load data from `secrets.json`, set `"USE_SECRETS_JSON"` to `true` in `appsettings.json`